OpenZeppelin/openzeppelin-sdk/packages/docs/README.md

 ## Development setup

-To get a local preview of the site, run `npm run docs start`.
+To get a local preview of the site, run `npm run docs start`, and navigate to `http://localhost:8080`.

 ## Maintainers